mcc-us/bookkeeping/_posts/2024-02-22-chap6-closing.md

 ---

-## 6-1 Journalize and post closing entries.
+### 6-1 Journalize and post closing entries.

-- Journalizing and posting the closing entries is the seventh step in the accounting cycle.
+Journalizing and posting the closing entries is the seventh step in the accounting cycle.
 Closing entries transfer the results of operations to owner’s equity and reduce the balances of the revenue and expense accounts to zero.
 The worksheet provides the data necessary for the closing entries.
 A temporary owner's equity account, Income Summary, is used.
 There are four steps in the closing process:

-1. The balance of the revenue account is transferred to the Income Summary account.
+1. The balance of the **Revenue** account is transferred to the **Income Summary** account.

 - Debit Revenue
 - Credit Income Summary

-2. The balances of the expense accounts are transferred to the Income Summary account.
+2. The balances of the **Expense accounts are transferred to the **Income Summary** account.

 - Debit Income Summary
 - Credit Expenses

-3. The balance of the Income Summary account—net income or net loss—is transferred to the owner’s capital account.
+3. The balance of the **Income Summary** account—net income or net loss—is transferred to the **Owner’s Capital** account.

 - If Income Summary has a credit balance: